 The project focuses on promoting Solid Waste and Sanitation Management and the sustainable management of hazardous waste.
 A multi-stakeholder partnership with key involvement of private sector actors will help to unlock investments in solid and hazardous waste management and assist the local authority and environmental agencies to fulfil their mandate.
-It will simultaneously try to change the citizens’ perspectives in order for them to recognize waste as a resource and harness the benefits in a circular economy.
+It will simultaneously try to change the citizens’ perspectives in order for them to recognize waste as a resource and harness the benefits of a circular economy.
 The project is currently setting up a recyclers’ alliance for the implementation of the project.

 The programme focuses on improving and enhancing Water Sanitation and Hygiene (“WASH”) in all schools within Lusaka and specifically targets public and community schools in Lusaka’s most vulnerable (peri-urban) communities.
 With support from host communities and stakeholders it aims to inspire private sector organisations to address WASH challenges existing in schools within the district.
 Activities include the “Safe back to School” Campaign which ensures children’s return to school under safe measures during the Covid- 19 crisis and trains teachers and school staff on the safe measures.

 The project encourages companies to align their production processes to good water stewardship practices in order to protect resources.
 Current activity is the Annual Corporate Water Stewardship Award.

 “LuWSI has been working with the GIZ NatuReS program on various water projects and programmes.
 We have received support in terms of capacity development, technical support and process management.
 Our working relationship has resulted in improved partner management, engagement and learning of new approaches to our water security partnership and coordination.
 We have worked on the development of a Water Security Action and Investment planning process as well as capacity building for early carrer water proffessionals and decision makers from public, community, civila soceity and private sector.”

 Ms Brenda Mwalukanga – former LuWSI Coordinator